How Eric Clapton Opened His Heart and Made a Masterpiece

 The sessions ran from late August through early October 1970.
 Clapton and Whitlock wrote nine of the songs, either separately, together or with other songwriters.
 The remaining tracks included covers of cuts as vintage as Chuck Willis' '50s R&B lament "It's Too Late" and as recent as Jimi Hendrix's "Little Wing."

 Layla and Other Assorted Love Songs is Clapton's masterpiece, even though it wasn't recognized as such at the time.
 The album stalled at No. 16 in the U.S. and didn't chart at all in Clapton's native U.K. Part of the problem had to do with some confusion as to just who Derek and the Dominos were.
 Clapton had integrated himself so perfectly into the group situation he desired that he practically buried any real chance for the record's commercial success.
 In 1972, "Layla" was reissued as a single – its first attempt stopped short of the Top 50 – and made it to the Top 10.
-In the years since, the LP's legend has grown, but back in November 1970, when it was released, it was casually dismissed as just another Clapton side group.
+In the years since its release, the LP's legend has grown, but back on Nov.
+9, 1970, when it was released, it was casually dismissed as just another Clapton side group.

 He finally got Layla too, hooking up with Boyd in 1974 and eventually marrying her five years later.
-Radle played with Clapton until his death in 1980.
+Radle played with Clapton until he died in 1980.
 Whitlock wouldn't perform with Clapton again until 2003.
 Gordon had a breakdown in 1983 and murdered his mom (he's currently in a mental facility).
 And Allman died in a motorcycle accident in 1971.